Gerardo361/Data-Exploratory-Analysis/README.md

 ## More
 ![Zeros](Pics/seabornheatmap.JPG)
 We have the the column MDScensus has a high correlation CNA employees, LPN employees, and RN employees.
-T
+There